garrandall/popular-music-data/tracks/look-into-your-heart-aretha-franklin.md

 This one's for you Curtis
 I love you
 Doo doo doo doo
-Doo doo doo doo ooh
+Doo doo doo doo oh

 If you look into your heart
 With a positive mind
 Take some inventory
 Of your woman and your glory
 Leave the bad things behind

-Ooh, everybody's got a story (history)
+Oh, everybody's got a story (history)
 About love and the good things
 But all the spices of your life
 You gotta pay the price